xenify-io/litepaper/README.md

 But that’s not all!
 As a gesture of gratitude for their active involvement with the protocol, veXNF holders who recycle their rewards during a cycle are also eligible for an exclusive distribution of unclaimed XNF from the YSL.IO protocol.
 Once a cycle concludes, any unclaimed XNF from the YLS.IO AlphaVaults and AceVaults are redistributed to veXNF holders based on the amount of rewards they have recycled during the cycle.
 Put simply, the more native chain rewards you recycle during a cycle, the greater your share of any unclaimed XNF.

 To leverage this recycling feature, ensure that you have a sufficient balance of native chain rewards to acquire at least one batch of vXEN for the burn process.
 If your reward balance falls short of the required amount of native chain tokens, the recycle option will not be accessible to you.
+By recycling your native chain rewards, you'll not only strengthen your XNF position but also enjoy a streamlined process that eliminates the usual burn function fees.
+Most importantly, as a dedicated recycler, you will benefit from the 25% claim fee and qualify for an exclusive redistribution of unclaimed XNF from the YSL.IO AlphaVaults and AceVaults.
+It's a win-win situation that rewards your active participation and commitment to the growth of Xenify.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)